Deep Learning for Instance Retrieval: A Survey: State of the Art Performance

+\textbf{Overview.} Figure \ref{datasets_progress_2014_2_2020} summarizes the performance over 6 datasets from 2014 to 2020.
+Early on, the powerful feature extraction of DCNNs led to rapid improvements.
+Subsequent key ideas have been to extract instance features at the region level to reduce image clutter \cite{gong2014multi}, and to improve feature discriminativity by using methods including feature fusion \cite{zheng2016accurate},\cite{alzu2017content},\cite{valem2020graph}, feature aggregation \cite{tolias2015particular},\cite{razavian2016visual}, and feature embedding \cite{zheng2016accurate}.
+Fine-tuning is an important strategy to improve performance by tuning deep networks specific for learning instance features \cite{bai2018regularized},\cite{alemu2020multi}.
+For instance, the accuracy increases steadily from 78.34\% \cite{wan2014deep} to 96.2\% \cite{yang2019efficient22} on the Oxford-5k dataset when manifold learning is used to fine-tune deep networks.
+The mAP on $\mathcal{R}$Paris-6k and $\mathcal{R}$Oxford-5k is smaller than Paris-6k and Oxford-5k, leaving room for improvement.

-We report the results of methods using off-the-shelf models (Table \ref{Table_retrieval_off_the_shelf}) and fine-tuning networks (Table \ref{Metric_learning_table_B}).
-In Table \ref{Table_retrieval_off_the_shelf}, single pass and multiple pass are analyzed, while supervised fine-tuning and unsupervised fine-tuning are compared in Table \ref{Metric_learning_table_B}.
+We report results using off-the-shelf models (Table \ref{Table_retrieval_off_the_shelf}) and fine-tuning networks (Table \ref{Metric_learning_table_B}).
+In Table \ref{Table_retrieval_off_the_shelf}, single-pass and multiple-pass are analyzed, while supervised and unsupervised fine-tuning are compared in Table \ref{Metric_learning_table_B}.
+Since there are many aspects that vary across the different methods, making them not directly comparable, we mainly draw some general claims or trends based on the collected results.